Narfinsel/Candlestick-Pattern-Scanner/README.md

 </p>

 <h2>1.
 Intro</h2>
-**Motivation**. <p>Many online traders preffer to automate their trades, but they don't have good, reliable scripts, to help confidently detect candle-stick pattern like stars, engulfings and consolidation.
+<em>Motivation</em> <p>Many online traders preffer to automate their trades, but they don't have good, reliable scripts, to help confidently detect candle-stick pattern like stars, engulfings and consolidation.
 I struggled with this alot and decided to make things easier for myself and other traders, by programming in and sharing this MQL5 Metatrader script.</p>

 <h2>2.
 Project Description</h2>